18 Myths About COVID-19 That Experts Want You to Stop Believing

-This type of thinking is also harmful since it only helps perpetuate the stigmatization of specific populations linked to the coronavirus.
+Believing and spreading the message that it's not safe to get something through the mail from China is harmful because it helps perpetuate the stigmatization of specific populations linked to COVID-19.
 This stigma—which can force people to hide their illnesses, prevent people from getting health care immediately, and discourage people from following healthy behaviors—can lead to more severe health problems and ongoing transmission, per the WHO.

 While regularly rinsing your nose with saline may help you recover more quickly from the common cold, it hasn't been shown to help prevent respiratory infections in general, including coronavirus.

 Keep in mind too, when you do rinse your nose with saline to help cold symptoms, make sure the product is sterile.
 And if you opt for a neti pot, make sure that water has also been sterilized—either distilled water or water that's been boiled and then cooled back down—instead of tap water, which can increase your risk of infection.

 Myth 9: Eating garlic can help prevent infection with the new coronavirus

 If you've ever eaten a piece of raw garlic, you know that stuff is pungent—but it won't protect you against illness.
 Despite having some antimicrobial properties, according to the WHO, "there is no evidence" from the current outbreak that the potent herb will protect you from coronavirus.

 Myth 10: Slathering yourself in sesame oil can block the new coronavirus from entering the body